lyszt/ryujinni/README.md

 - Elixir ≥ 1.18 (with a matching Erlang/OTP release)
 - PostgreSQL (defaults to `postgres`/`postgres` on `localhost`)
+  - Install the [AGE extension](https://github.com/apache/age) if you plan to use graph queries; the repo ships with a migration that enables it.
 - Python 3 (virtualenv used for Streamlink + yt-dlp)
 - `curl` and `tar` (FFmpeg download)
 - Cargo/Rust toolchain if you intend to expand the native extension